IBM-Blockchain-Archive/marbles/docs/tutorial_part1.md

 	//-------------------------------------------------------------------
 	// Set Marble Owner
 	//-------------------------------------------------------------------
-	marbles.set_marble_owner = function (webUser, peerUrls, ws, options, cb) {
+	marbles_chaincode.set_marble_owner = function (options, cb) {
 		console.log('\nsetting marble owner...');

-		// send proposal to endorser
-		var request = {
+		var opts = {
-			targets: options.peer_urls,
-			chaincodeId: options.chaincode_id,
+			channel_id: g_options.channel_id,
+			chaincode_id: g_options.chaincode_id,
+			event_url: g_options.event_url,
+			endorsed_hook: options.endorsed_hook,
+			ordered_hook: options.ordered_hook,
-			fcn: 'set_owner',
+			cc_function: 'set_owner',
-			args: [
+			cc_args: [
 				options.args.marble_id,
 				options.args.marble_owner,
 				options.args.owners_company,
 				options.args.auth_company
-					]  //args == ["name", "bob", "united_marbles", "united_marbles"]
+			]
 		};
-		webUser.sendTransactionProposal(request)
+		fcw.invoke_chaincode(chain, opts, cb);
+	};
 		...
 ```

-The important parts of `set_marble_owner()` are above.
+The the `set_marble_owner()` function is listed above.
-It is setting the proposal's invocation function name to "set_user" with the line `fcn: 'set_user'`.
+The important parts are that it is setting the proposal's invocation function name to "set_user" with the line `fcn: 'set_user'`.
-It is also setting other important fields such as the address/port to our peer, the chaincode id, and the arguments that our chaincode function is expecting.
+Note that the peer and orderer URLs have already been set when we enrolled the admin.
+By default the SDK will send this transaction to all peers that have been added with `chain.addPeer`.
+In our case the SDK will send to only 1 peer, since we have only added the 1 peer.

 Now let’s look 1 more step up to how we sent this websocket message.